mieweb/docs/content/functions/system-configuration/document-type-tab.md

 Click **Submit** at the bottom (or cancel to get out and start over).

 Click the SUBMIT button at the bottom of the screen to save and add the document type you just created/added.
 A document type must be tagged to chart tab(s).
-If you didn't tag it from this screen, you can do it from the edit screen of the doc.type, or go to Chart Tab module and tag it that way (see separate help instructions called *Chart Tab.pdf*)
+If you didn't tag it from this screen, you can do it from the edit screen of the doc.type, or go to Chart Tab module and tag it that way (see separate help instructions called [Chart Tabs](https://docs.enterprisehealth.com/functions/system-configuration/chart-tabs/))

 ## Deny Permission or Remove a User/Department from the Allowed List